Deutscher Bauernverband

 The Deutscher Bauernverband) (DBV - German Farmers' Association) is the largest agricultural and forestry professional association in the Federal Republic of Germany.
+The DBV is the most significant interest group, lobbying and professional association of farmers in Germany.

-It is the umbrella organization of the 18 regional farmers' associations.
-More than 90% of all German agricultural operations (about 270.000, 380.000 farmers) are members of DBV on a voluntary basis.
-Besides its headquarters in Berlin, the DBV also runs an office in Brussels.The DBV is the major German interest group, lobbying and professional association of farmers in Germany.
-The German Farmers' Association (DBV) represents conventional and ecological farmers.
+It is the umbrella organization of 18 regional farmers' associations.
+More than 90% of all German agricultural operations (about 270.000, 380.000 farmers) are members of DBV.
+Besides its headquarters in Berlin, the DBV also runs an office in Brussels.
+The DBV represents conventional and ecological farming.
 However, the political focus is on conventional agriculture.
-Organic farmers are organized in the Bund Ökologische Lebensmittelwirtschaft (BÖLW).
+Organic farmers are organized in the Bund Ökologische Lebensmittelwirtschaft (BÖLW) and small and medium-size farmers in the more progressive Arbeitsgemeinschaft bäuerliche Landwirtschaft (German Working Group for Peasant Agriculture).